LilithTundrus/e621-API-Docs/README.md

 The example here is for Node.js's `request` library but this should be pretty easy to implement in your favorite language.

+**Every time you are making a GET/POST call to the API you must supply your information within the `form header`.**

 **NOTE**: To enable API access, you must go to your account settings and generate an API key.
 After you have enabled API access **and generated an API key at least once**, you can use the below URL to get your `password_hash`.

 ```URL
 https://e621.net/user/login.json?name=USERNAME_HERE&password=PASSWORD_HERE
 ```

 If you do not have an API key generated, you will receive a failed login, even if the details are correct.
 Also, **be aware of the security risks involved in sending your API key through an unencrypted channel**.
+Typically it's better to generate the API-key on the site and store it in a file somewhere to be used in your project.
 </br>
 </br>